-- UPDATE access to HWI.TARGET.netid.nau for values related to a CPC or an activation profile {AC.2::AC.2-R11-BCPii-21}: - UPDATE access to HWI.TARGET.netid.nau.imagename for image-related values {AC.2::AC.2-R11-BCPii-22}. - The HWISET function allows an application to change or set data for Hardware Management Console (HMC) managed objects associated with Central Processor Complexes (CPCs), CPC images (LPARs), or activation profiles.
+- READ access to HWI.TARGET.netid.nau.imagename for a ConnectToken representing an image connection {AC.2::AC.2-R11-BCPii-24}. - The HWISET function allows an application to change or set data for Hardware Management Console (HMC) managed objects associated with Central Processor Complexes (CPCs), CPC images (LPARs), or activation profiles.

-Use of HWISET requires requires READ access to FACILITY resource HWI.APPLNAME.HWISERVE {AC.2::AC.2-R11-BCPii-20} and also
+Use of HWISET requires requires

-- UPDATE access to HWI.TARGET.netid.nau for values related to a CPC or an activation profile {AC.2::AC.2-R11-BCPii-21}; - UPDATE access to HWI.TARGET.netid.nau.imagename for image-related values {AC.2::AC.2-R11-BCPii-22}.
+- READ access to FACILITY resource HWI.APPLNAME.HWISERV {AC.2::AC.2-R11-BCPii-27} and also UPDATE access to HWI.TARGET.netid.nau for values related to a CPC or an activation profile {AC.2::AC.2-R11-BCPii-21}; - UPDATE access to HWI.TARGET.netid.nau.imagename for image-related values {AC.2::AC.2-R11-BCPii-22}.

-8.1.3.3 Mandatory Access Control (Labeled Security Mode only)
+Mandatory Access Control (Labeled Security Mode only)

 Label based mandatory access control is supported by z/OS.
 User profiles may contain one or two SECLABEL names, representing defaults for that user (one for TSO/E, and one for other applications) which are the name of profiles in the SECLABEL class.
 Each profile in the SECLABEL class contains a security classification consisting of a hierarchical security level and a set of non-hierarchical categories.
-The values for the levels and the categories are defined by the system administrator {AC.3::AC.3.1}. z/OS supports more than 8 levels and more than 60 categories {AC.3::AC.3-R11-RACF-1}.
+The values for the levels and the categories are defined by the system administrator {AC.3::AC.3.1}. z/OS supports more than 8 levels and more than

+60 categories {AC.3::AC.3-R12-RACF-1}.
 The system administrator can then also define resources in the SECLABEL resource class as a combination of one security level and zero or more categories.
 Such a resource is called a "security label".